galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-data-creation/tutorial.md

 ## *Filter* - EC values

-We are using this Query tabular ot rename the output that we obtained from the Cut column tool.
+We are using this Query tabular to rename the output that we obtained from the Cut column tool.

 > ### {% icon hands_on %} Hands-on: Extracting EC for metaQuantome
 >